 All of which would crimp the money left over for boosting investment.
-The government has rowed back on most of its investment plans and there are worrying rumours of plans to slash infrastructure projects by 10% across government departments.
+The government has rowed back on most of its investment plans, including its once-bold clean energy aspirations.
+And there are worrying rumours of plans to slash infrastructure projects by 10% across government departments.
 The nation has underinvested in its hospitals, roads, railways, prisons and ports for decades.
 Cutting deeper won't help boost the UK's dire productivity growth, which is the key to increasing long-term GDP growth and people's living standards.